Snokendrutt/piradio/README.md

 To Compile ICECAST2 with SSL Support follow James Sinton guide at https://jksinton.com/articles/rpi-compiling-icecast-support-openssl

+Setup:

+Raspberry PI 3B+ with SDCard and installed Raspian Stretch (not working with Buster at the moment, liquid soap copyright issues)

+128 GB USB for Music

 (If someone finds this usefull please say something:))